Belomorsk

-Belomorsk (Беломо́рск; Šuomua; Belomorsk, Sorokka) is a town and the administrative center of Belomorsky District in the Republic of Karelia, Russia, located on the Onega Bay on the shore of the White Sea.
+Belomorsk (Беломо́рск; Šuomua; formerly Sorokka) is a town and the administrative center of Belomorsky District in the Republic of Karelia, Russia, located on the Onega Bay on the shore of the White Sea.
 Population:

 History

 In the beginning it was a small village named Soroka (Соро́ка), or Sorotskaya (Сороцкая) in the official Russian Imperial statistics.
 On September 11, 1938, Soroka and several nearby localities were merged to form the town of Belomorsk.
 In 1941–1944, during World War II, it served as the temporary capital of the Karelo-Finnish Soviet Socialist Republic.

 Administrative and municipal status

 Within the framework of administrative divisions, Belomorsk serves as the administrative center of Belomorsky District, to which it is directly subordinated.
 As a municipal division, the town of Belomorsk, together with eleven rural localities, is incorporated within Belomorsky Municipal District as Belomorskoye Urban Settlement.

 Culture

 Belomorsk is the cultural center of Pomorye.
 Historical places nearby include Zalavruga and Besovy Sledki with ancient petroglyphs.